CoEDL/elpis/docs/wiki/install-elpis-on-gcp.md

-# Installing Elpis on Google Cloud Platform
+# Install Elpis on Google Cloud for Kaldi

+## Setup your account

 Create an account at [Google Cloud](https://cloud.google.com).